frostnode/Framework/readme.md

 - Modular, scalable, fast
 - Built to support whatever you throw at it

 ### Built with the power of Laravel
 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

+## Requirements
+- PHP 7.1+
+- MySQL 5.7+ / PostgreSQL 9.3+
+- GD PHP extension (If you want to create PDF or SVG thumbnails Imagick and Ghostscript are also required.
+For the creation of thumbnails of video files ffmpeg should be installed on your system.)
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Mbstring PHP Extension
+- Tokenizer PHP Extension
+- XML PHP Extension
+- Ctype PHP Extension
+- JSON PHP Extension

+Laravel utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
+So, before using Laravel, make sure you have Composer installed on your machine.

 ## Contributing
 Thank you for considering contributing to Frostnode CMS!
 You can find all you need to know on our github pages.